-Successfully complete an eight (8) hour DMV approved Driver Improvement Course after the date of revocation and have the school submit a DMV Certificate of Completion.
-The school will submit the certificate to the DMV 3 – 5 business days after the course has been completed (this WILL NOT give you a 2-point credit on your driving record).
+Successfully complete a DMV approved Driver Improvement Course consisting of at least four (4) hours of instruction - the course must be completed after the date of revocation.
+Have the school submit a DMV Certificate of Completion electronically – this usually takes 3 – 5 business days after the course has been completed (this WILL NOT give you a 2-point credit on your driving record).

 File proof of financial responsibility, which is to remain on file at the Nebraska DMV for three (3) years from the date of eligibility for reinstatement – regardless of your state of residence.
 This is normally provided in the form of a SR-22 Certificate of Insurance - which must be submitted for each vehicle registered in your name.
 Failure to comply with this requirement would result in the suspension of the operating privileges for an Insurance Cancellation.
 The SR-22 cannot be faxed.